LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D1-NodeAndDevTools.md

 ### Installation

 There are Node installers for Windows, Mac OS, and Linux.
-The installers includes NPM.
+The installers will also install NPM.
 [Download here](https://nodejs.org/en/download).

 ### Package.json